 California Olive Ranch describes its extra virgin olive oil as freshly pressed juice.
 Unlike light or refined oils, which are made with exposure to high heat or chemical solvents, this cold-pressed olive oil is made by crushing fresh olives mechanically.
 This not only leaves you with an olive oil that’s totally pure, but one that tastes perfectly smooth, too.

 The “Everyday” blend combines several different types of olives to create a versatile oil that contains herbal, fruity, and grassy notes all in one.
-And, as the name implies, it’s ideal for everyday sauteing, baking, and roasting.
+And, as the name implies, it’s ideal for everyday sauteing, baking, roasting, and even drizzling over salads, as many customers can attest.
 If you’re looking for something that tastes a little milder, but is still free of chemical solvents, the “Mild” blend has a less intense, buttery flavor.

 All of California Olive Ranch’s oils are certified extra virgin by a third-party lab that tests the chemical and sensory properties of the oil.
 The extra virgin olive oil is also certified kosher, verified non-GMO, and carries a seal from the Olive Oil Commission of California (or OOCC), which has one of the most stringent quality standards in the world.

 While some customers say a bottle of this oil is a bit more expensive than some brands they buy from the grocery store, many say it's worth the cost, particularly because of its quality and flavor.

 Flavor might be too mild for some tastes